mfmqazi/halal-stocks-screener-v2/DEPLOYMENT_URLS.md

 ## 📝 Notes

 - Frontend is fully deployed and functional
-- Backend needs to be deployed separately (see options above)
+- Backend is deployed on Render.com
-- Once backend is deployed, update the API URL in `app.js`
+- API URL in `app.js` is configured for production
 - No API keys required for Yahoo Finance! 🎉

 ---

-**Status**: ✅ Frontend Deployed | ⏳ Backend Pending
+**Status**: ✅ Frontend Deployed | ✅ Backend Deployed